HetarthP/Demo--Nexhacks/README.md

 ##  The Problem
 Modern developers are drowning in:
 - scattered monitoring across too many tools
+- Using way too many tokens on their LLM's and running out before shipping
 - alerts that are noisy, unclear, and hard to prioritize to see what's really wrong
 - time wasted investigating “what happened” for way too long instead of fixing it